-Congress passes $2 trillion stimulus deal to lessen the effects of the Coronavirus pandemic.
+Congress passes $2 trillion stimulus to lessen effects of the Covid-19.

 US Senate leaders and the White House administration have passed a $2 trillion stimulus deal to lessen the effects of the Coronavirus pandemic.
 As a bid to rescue the economy, both Chambers of Congress worked together for a prompt resolution and passed the huge legislation on Wednesday 25 March.